 Renowned for its buzzing nightlife and trendy shops it may come as a surprise that there are quite a few dog-friendly places in Brighton, what won’t be a surprise is the number of holiday homes in the area that welcome your dog with open arms

-Whatever you are looking for be it a sprawling family house or cosy retreat for two you’ll be sure to find it on this list of dog-friendly holiday cottages in Brighton.
+Whatever you are looking for be it a sprawling family house or cosy retreat for two you’ll be sure to find it on this list of dog friendly cottages in Brighton.

 Is there a better way to enjoy an evening than gazing at the stars with a chilled drink from a bubbling hot tub, we don’t think so and apparently a lot of people agree.
-Check out these pet-friendly hot tub holidays in Brighton
+You can also see all the dog friendly pubs in Brighton that are open.